 Waiver goals include both advancing integrated care and improving population health statewide.
 Specialized behavioral health and intellectual/developmental disability (IDD) tailored plans include required use of the state’s health information exchange, as well as risk stratification and predictive modeling regarding care management needs.
 Additional plan components include the ability to aggregate encounter and care management data across providers for the purposes of population health management, quality improvement and reporting to the state and care management agencies.

-Population health strategies prescribe different types of care coordination and member outreach based on a member’s health risk level.
+Population health strategies prescribe different types of care management and member outreach based on a member’s health risk level.
 For example, members at high risk may need active case and disease management, while members at low risk may benefit from member outreach and engagement for preventative services.

 Learn more about Medicaid Transformation on the N.C.
 Department of Health and Human Services (DHHS) website.